amkillam/ryzen_smu/docs/rsmu_commands.md

 The RSMU function SetOverclockCPUVID configures the _idle_ VID for all cores.
 VID will instaneously decrease/increase under load depending on your motherboard's configured V<sub>droop</sub>
 (often configured via the Load-Line Calibration setting in BIOS menus), instaneous average core frequency, and countless other factors.

-While V<sub>droop</sub> cannot be directly configured, but its effect proportional to any given instaneous average core frequency can be determined to an applicable degree of accuracy, and thus accounted for via the following process.
+While V<sub>droop</sub> cannot be directly configured, its effect proportional to any given instaneous average core frequency can be determined to an applicable degree of accuracy, and thus accounted for via the following process.

-Proceed with caution, as a sufficiently large V<sub>droop</sub> can cause a dangerously high idle voltage, when applied VID is incremented to account for the large V<sub>droop</sub>.
+Proceed with caution, as a sufficiently large V<sub>droop</sub> can cause a dangerously high idle voltage when applied VID is incremented to account for a large V<sub>droop</sub>.

 Note: RSMU functions will be referred to by name, and calling the functions correctly is left as an exercise to the reader.